isomerpages/moe-jurongvillesec/_student-information/Sexuality Education.md

 <p>To find out more about the Sexuality Education lessons that will be taught
 in 2025 at Jurongville Secondary School, view this document <a href="/files/3__2025_JVS_SEd_Lessons.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <h4><em>eTeens</em> Programme:</h4>
-<p>8 . <em>eTeens</em> is a programme developed by the Health Promotion Board
+<p>8. <em>eTeens </em>is a programme developed by Health Promotion Board,
-(HPB), in collaboration with the Ministry of Education (MOE), to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the <em>eTeens</em> programme is to empower students to make wise, informed and sensible decisions.</p>
+in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <em>eTeens </em>is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the <em>eTeens </em>programme is that students are empowered to make wise, informed and sensible decisions.</p>
-<p>9 .
-Students are taught skills such as decision-making, assertiveness
+<p>9.
+Students are taught skills such as decision-making, assertiveness and
-and negotiation to say “no” to sex and negative peer pressure.
+negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
 Abstinence and upholding family values are the key messages.</p>
 <h4>At Jurongville Secondary School, the <em>eTeens</em> programme will be implemented as follows in <u>2024</u>:</h4>
 <table style="minWidth: 75px">
 <colgroup>